Apparel certifications OEKO-TEX GOTS bluesign for sustainable clothing brands

 GOTS: Global Organic Textile Standard

-GOTS is the leading standard for organic textiles.
+GOTS is the leading Standard for organic textiles.
 It covers the entire production process from harvesting raw organic fiber through to garment manufacturing and labeling.

 To be GOTS certified: